IIIF/api/source/api/presentation/3.0/index.md

 ###  6.2.
 Requests

-Clients _MUST NOT_ attempt to construct URIs for Presentation API resources by themselves, instead they _MUST_ follow links from within retrieved descriptions or elsewhere.
-Other services _MAY_ require constructing URIs according to their specifications.
+Clients are only expected to follow links to Presentation API resources.
+Unlike [IIIF Image API][image-api] requests, or other parameterized services, the URIs for Presentation API resources cannot be assumed to follow any particular pattern.

 ###  6.3.
 Responses